VanshSh/server_sent_events/README.md

 ## How to Run

 1. **Backend**:
-   - Navigate to the `backend` folder.
+   - Navigate to the `server` folder.
    - Run `npm install` to install dependencies.
    - Run `npm start` to start the server.